Viewing Event 3rd July 2021 - book a covid-safe appointment now.

 Penton Park is designed to offer accessible luxury to residents who are approaching retirement.
-Therefore, anyone moving into the neighbourhood can expect to be close to like-minded people.
+Therefore, anyone moving to this residential park can expect to be with like-minded people.
 What’s more, there is a strong focus on a relaxed pace of living.
 The park is close to main roads and local sites of interest, however, residents are protected against excessive noise.
-Many people choose Penton Park for its stylish, extensive grounds, which are well-maintained by on-site staff throughout the year.
+Many people choose the site for its stylish, extensive grounds, which are well-maintained by on-site staff throughout the year.

 Close to the community of Chertsey and the Chertsey Meads, residents benefit from lovely views of the neighbouring greenery and plains.
 Homeowners can get to know each other through the celebrated, on-site social club.
 It is another exclusive benefit to living in the grounds which will help new residents settle in.

-Penton Park’s wide variety of properties and pitches will appeal to anyone who is unsure what to look for from a park home.
-The park team closely preserve and maintain the private gardens here, meaning that there is never a need for residents to lift a finger.
+The development's wide variety of properties and pitches will appeal to anyone who is unsure what to look for from a park home.
+The park team closely preserves and maintains the private gardens here, meaning that there is never a need for residents to lift a finger.
 On-site parking and private roads allow drivers to easily settle in and head out whenever they choose.
-It is a park which is notable for its thriving, independent community.
+It is a park that is notable for its thriving, independent community.

 Properties are spaced across the neighbourhood to give residents room to breathe.
-Privacy and discrete living are virtues which are upheld here.
+Privacy and discrete living are virtues that are upheld here.
 However, there are plenty of opportunities for homeowners to get involved with the private community and to explore the local area if they wish.
-Residents at Penton Park are encouraged to make their experience here their own.
+Residents are encouraged to make their experiences here their own.

 It is also one of the most secure and protected park home communities in the region.
 As one of the biggest communities of its kind, Penton Park residents can be assured of secure gate access as well as personal home security.
 Park staff include security and safety standards in with agreed fees, as well as a variety of property upgrades.
 Information on individual properties is available from the park operators directly on request.

-Penton Park is an idyllic, private community which is unlike any other neighbourhood in Surrey.
+This is an idyllic, private community that is unlike any other neighbourhood in Surrey.
 Properties here are likely to be very popular with local people as well as tourists travelling across the county.
 It is also a popular resort for homeowners in need of close links to London.